ssi-moha/ethcc-hackaton/README.md

 Why would you disclose your IRL location while being connected with a wallet owning high value assets?
 ZKshop allows you to create badges based on the onchain assets relevant for your shop.
 Your clients are able to prove they own tokens from a burner wallet.

-Increase the trust from your users, create an web3 ecommerce experience with zero knowledge proof.
+Increase the trust from your users, create an web3 ecommerce experience with a Zero Knowledge Attester.